mirabelleagency/PayrollDesk/MIGRATION_GUIDE.md

 After migration:

 1. **Monthly workflow:**
-   - On first business day of month: Run payroll schedule (`/schedules/new`)
+   - On first business day of month: Start payroll cycle (`/schedules/new`)
    - Review generated payouts
    - Process payments
    - Update status in UI as each payment completes